 - A non-permanent injury that prohibits a person from performing normal daily tasks for at least 90 days out of a 180-day period after the accident

 Despite the list of conditions that could qualify, it is not always clear whether an injury meets the threshold.
-A personal injury lawyer in New York could help you demonstrate that you meet this threshold.
+A personal injury lawyer in Long Island could help you demonstrate that you meet this threshold.

 In some cases, an insurance company may try to challenge your claim of serious injury.
 They may attempt to downplay the extent of your injuries and lower your settlement amount.
 Our attorneys could help protect your rights and advise you on the best way to pursue a personal injury lawsuit.